onqtam/headjack/docs/why/SYSTEM.md

 > "To attract the sharpest minds to science, drive the returns from sharp elbows towards zero." - [Eric Weinstein](https://twitter.com/EricRWeinstein/status/6677778275)

 > "Human nature is like water.
 It takes the shape of its container." - [Wallace Stevens](https://www.goodreads.com/quotes/154092-human-nature-is-like-water-it-takes-the-shape-of)

+> "A finite game is played for the purpose of winning, an infinite game for the purpose of continuing the play." - [James Carse](https://www.goodreads.com/quotes/400925-a-finite-game-is-played-for-the-purpose-of-winning)

+> "Every yacht is a market failure." - [Hanzi Freinacht](https://twitter.com/HFreinacht/status/1727305844759670955)

+> "Capitalism without bankruptcy is like Christianity without hell." - [Frank Borman](https://www.azquotes.com/quote/32544)

 ██████████████████████████████████████████████████████████████████
 # SECTION: Environment